yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 [*] BOF execution completed
 ```

-* `shellcode` --> Allows the injection of shellcode into a specific process PID.
+* `shellcode` --> Allows the injection of shellcode into a specific process' *PID*.
 Could be useful to spawn another beacon for example.
-The approach is not recommended to be used as modern AV's and EDR protection solutions will pick it up instantly.
+The approach is not recommended to be used as modern *AV's* and *EDR* protection solutions will pick it up instantly.

 ```
 24/01/2024 07:53:08 [Neo] Demon » shellcode spawn x64 /home/kali/SquidGuard/beacon.bin